How to Start a Repo Business in 2026: Licensing, Costs & Clients

 - Request quotes from at least two insurance agents who specialize in repossession coverage.

 First, choose a business structure.
 Most repo agents form a Limited Liability Company (LLC) to protect personal assets from business debts and lawsuits.
-You will also need an Employer Identification Number (EIN) from the IRS, which is free and available online.
+You will also need an Employer Identification Number (EIN) from the IRS, which is free and available online in minutes.

 An S-Corporation is another option with potential tax benefits, but it requires more formal meetings and record-keeping.
 For most new operators, the simplicity and protection of an LLC make it the better starting point.
-You can file the paperwork with your state's Secretary of State.
+File the paperwork with your state's Secretary of State.

 State licensing and compliance

-Once your business entity is registered, you must get licensed.
+Once your business entity is registered, get licensed.
 Requirements vary widely by state.
-For example, Florida issues licenses through its Department of Agriculture and Consumer Services, while California uses the Bureau of Security and Investigative Services (BSIS).
+Florida issues licenses through its Department of Agriculture and Consumer Services, while California uses the Bureau of Security and Investigative Services (BSIS).
+Texas requires a tow operator license from the Texas Department of Licensing and Regulation rather than a dedicated repo license.

 Application fees typically range from $500 to $2,000, and processing can take 60 to 90 days.
-Many new agents stumble by not fully understanding local laws.
-You must know your state's "Breach of the Peace" statutes, as violations can lead to lawsuits and license revocation.
+Know your state's "Breach of the Peace" statutes, as violations can lead to lawsuits and license revocation.

-The federal Consumer Financial Protection Bureau (CFPB) also sets rules that govern how you interact with consumers.
-Familiarize yourself with their guidelines on fair debt collection practices to ensure you operate within legal boundaries from day one.
+The federal Consumer Financial Protection Bureau sets rules that govern how you interact with consumers.
+Familiarize yourself with the CFPB rules on fair debt collection practices (Regulation F) to ensure you operate within legal boundaries from day one.

 Here are 4 immediate steps to take: